erikajane/Good_Wine_Classification/README.md

 When looking for a new wine to try, the hope is that you pick a good one.
 Unfortunately, you won't know that wine is good or not until you taste it.
 Luckily if you are able to obtain the physiochemical properties of the wine you intend on buying, you may be able to figure out if the wine is good or not.

-The goal of this project wass to determine if a _good wine_ could be predicted from its physiochemical properties.
+The goal of this project was to determine if a _good wine_ could be predicted from its physiochemical properties.

 ## The Data